precision-sustainable-ag/OpenCV_Competition2021/README.md

 # About this Repo

 We are the BenchBotics an amazing team working together since different locations.
-We have deployed a great use case of the OAK-D Camera system in one of our main developments "The BenchBot".
+We have deployed a great use case for the OAK-D Camera system in one of our main developments "The BenchBot".

 Please take a look of the folders within the "Code Section" to replicate the use of the camera in similar conditions.
 This system is totally open-source.
-For more details and a longer description per section, please visit our Wiki page.
+For more details and a longer description per section, please visit our [Wiki](https://github.com/precision-sustainable-ag/OpenCV_Competition2021/wiki/1.-Background) page.

 Here a brief description, enjoy this repo as we enjoyed this deployment.